Cyborg-Network/cyborg-parachain/INSTRUCTIONS.md

 The baseline infrastructure layer of the Cyborg Network parachain is delivered as part of this grant.
 This includes a sample product line called CyberDock, which allows users to deploy publicized Docker images into our network of edge servers.
 The executed container results will be verified by parallel execution and Hash equations.

 **Key Components**
-We have developed and submitted two priary pallets:
+We have developed and submitted two primary pallets:

-- **Edge Connect** - Manages the connection and management of off-chain workers (K3S clusters).
+- **Edge Connect** - Manages the connection and management of off-chain workers (K3s clusters).
 - **Task Management** - Oversees task scheduling to remote K3s clusters based on availability and specifications.

 **Prototype Overview**
 This prototype is a blockchain-based machine learning training module featuring on-chain verification and settlement.
-It is designed to simulate real-world scenarios involving multiple virtual machine, accurately representing the interaction between blockchain and off-chian components (K3S clusters).
+It is designed to simulate real-world scenarios involving multiple virtual machine, accurately representing the interaction between blockchain and off-chian components (K3s clusters).
 These components coordinate to execute tasks, submit result, and update task execution statuses.

 **Testing Environment**
-To simplify the testing process, we provide a pre-hosted version of the Cyborg parachain on the Tanssi Dancebox testnet.
-This environment includes an active K3S cluster, allowing you to directly test the application's workflow.
+To simplify the testing process, we provide a pre-hosted version of the Cyborg parachain on the `Tanssi Dancebox` testnet.
+This environment includes an active K3s cluster, allowing you to directly test the application's workflow.
 We will discuss both local and hosted testing methods to ensure a clear understanding of the delivery process.

 ## Code Repositories